jeanecard/BenchmarkPres/README.md

 - Definition of DAO entities and correpsonding DTO's
 - Generation of fake data (thanks to Bogus library)

-It is used by both BenchmarkDnotnet and "old school benchmark".
+It is used by both BenchmarkDnotnet and "Old school benchmark".

-# Perfomance measurment : The old school way
+# Perfomance measurment : The "Old school" way

 **AutoMapperVsMapsterOldSchool.csproj** : this .net project is responsible of :
 - Measure performance of three ways to map simple objects from DAO => DTO in .net 7. **(System.Diagnostics.StopWatch)**